-The twin sons of Isaac, Esau and Jacob, are perhaps the classic model of sibling rivalry, and their contentious relationship has had a tremendous impact on history.
-Richard Ritenbaugh introduces the ancient people known as the Edomites by examining the life of the original Edomite, Esau.
+The twin sons of Isaac, Esau and Jacob, are a classic model of sibling rivalry, and their contentious relationship has had a tremendous impact on history.

 Everyone knows the story of Esau selling his birthright for a bowl of lentil stew, but what does it mean to us?
 This article shows that each of us has the potential to do just as Esau did—each of us has a bowl of lentil stew!

 The Bible frequently uses analogies from physical life to explain spiritual principles.
-Food and eating are no exceptions.
-In fact, there are over 700 references to eating in Scripture.
-The lessons we can learn from them must be important!
+There are over 700 references to eating in Scripture.